xdevguild/buildo-begins/README.md

 ### TODO

-For now, the first version gives you basic stuff and an example of making the transaction.
+For now, the first version gives you basic stuff.
 But there will be much more:

 - examples for interaction with smart contracts,
 - proper erdjs interactions,